Medically reviewed by Drugs.com. Last updated on Sep 8, 2022.

-- Sensation of heaviness or pulling in your pelvis
+- Feeling heaviness or pulling in the pelvis

-- Sexual concerns, such as a sensation of looseness in the tone of your vaginal tissue
+- Sexual concerns, such as feeling as though the vaginal tissue is loose

 When to see a doctor

 See a health care provider to talk about treatment options if symptoms of uterine prolapse bother you and keep you from doing daily activities.

 Uterine prolapse results from the weakening of pelvic muscles and supportive tissues.
 Causes of weakened pelvic muscles and tissues include:

 - Vaginal delivery

 - Age at first delivery (older women are at higher risk of pelvic floor injuries compared with younger women)